 Check your industry associations: Check to see if any industry associations or organizations maintain lists of review websites for your industry.
 They may have recommendations for the best review websites to use.

 Once you have identified the relevant review websites for your business, claim your business listing.
-By claiming the business listing, you can actively monitor and respond to customer reviews.
+You can actively monitor and respond to customer reviews by claiming the business listing.

 How to create a review collection landing page